vijay0707/WebScraper-Python/README.md

 # WebScraper-Python
-Quotes web scraper using Python (BeautifulSoup Lib) and MongoDb
+Quotes web scraper using Python-BeautifulSoup Library and MongoDB

 ### website to be scraped : [http://quotes.toscrape.com/](http://quotes.toscrape.com/)
 Quotes.toscrape was built to practice web scraping.